leirbag95/Traffic-Simulator/README.md

 ## How does it work ?

 ### Main Menu
-Once you launch the program, you will be front of the Main menu where you will have multiples choices:
+Once you have started the program, you will be in front of the main menu where you will have several choices:
-- Play a local traffic simulator
+- Start a local traffic simulator
 A traffic simulator will be randomly selected from the traffic simulator.
 In fact, you have a dozen of maps which are provided with the project.
 - Upload your own city
 Actually, maps are generated from a JSON file.
 We made this simulator in order to upload your own map.
 Everything is explained in the project or in the specification.

+## Modeling a road